Food insecurity and hunger in the United States: Food deserts

+Another aspect of food insecurity are food mirages.
+A food mirage is an area that has an abundance of healthy grocery stores; however, prices are too high for low-income individuals and families to afford.
+This can lead to hunger due to the inaccessibility of affordable foods and food insecurity going under the radar.
+Gentrification of neighborhoods exacerbates the issue of food deserts.

 Regions and states

 Regionally, the food insecurity rate is highest in the South (12.0 percent).

 States experience different rates of food insecurity, at varying levels of severity.
-Food insecurity is highest in AL, AR, IN, KY, LA, MS, NC, NM, OH, OK, TX, and WV.
+Food insecurity is highest in Alabama, Arkansas, Indiana, Kentucky, Louisiana, Mississippi, North Carolina, New Mexico, Ohio, Oklahoma, Texas, and West Virginia.

 Demographics

 Research by the USDA found that 11.1% of American households were food insecure during at least some of 2018, with 4.3% suffering from "very low food security".
 Breaking that down to 14.3 million households that experienced food insecurity.
 Estimating that 37.2 million people living in food-insecure households, and experienced food insecurity in 2018.
 Of these 37.2 million people approximately six million children were living in food insecure households and around a half million children experience very low food security.
 Low food insecurity is defined as demonstrating modified eating norms due to financial struggles in ascertaining food.